AP source: Pence subpoenaed by special counsel probing Trump - NewsBreak

-The subpoena to Pence as part of the investigation by special counse l Jack Smith was served in recent days, according to the person, who spoke to The Associated Press on condition of anonymity Thursday to discuss a sensitive issue.
-‘Did not end well’: New Pence book details split with Trump
+The subpoena to Pence as part of the investigation by special counsel Jack Smith was served in recent days, according to the person, who spoke to The Associated Press on condition of anonymity Thursday to discuss a sensitive issue.

 The extraordinary scenario of a former vice president potentially testifying against his former boss in a criminal investigation comes as Pence considers launching a 2024 presidential bid against Trump.
 The two have been estranged since a mob of Trump’s supporters stormed the U.S. Capitol building on Jan.
 6, 2021, in an attempt to stop Democrat Joe Biden’s victory.